 Sustainability Report 2019

-At Antofagasta Minerals, we have a Sustainability Policy and an Environmental Management Model that seek to ensure our operations, environmental activities and projects strictly comply with environmental requirements1 and have no incidents with an impact on the environment.
-The Environmental Management Model focuses on four areas: leadership, incident reporting, operating risk management and regulatory risk management.
+We have a Sustainability Policy and an Environmental Management Model that seek to ensure that our operations, environmental activities and projects strictly comply with environmental requirements1 and that we have no incidents with an impact on the environment.
+Our Environmental Management Model focuses on four areas: leadership, incident reporting, operating risk management and regulatory risk management.

 We have specific standards on significant environmental issues such as climate change, biodiversity, mine closure and water management.
 The general manager of each mining operation is responsible for environmental issues.
 The corporate Environmental Department is responsible for monitoring and incident reporting.
 Environmental performance is reported monthly to the Executive Committee and halfyearly to the Sustainability and Stakeholder Management Committee.
 It also accounts for 5% of our annual performance bonus targets.